-The Massey Distinguished Alumni Award honors Massey alumni who display a balance of strengths in the areas of professional achievement, community involvement, and commitment to The Massey School.
+The Massey Distinguished Graduate Award honors Massey alumni who display a balance of strengths in the areas of professional achievement, community involvement, and commitment to The Massey School.
 The award is an annual recognition.

 Bryan Martin - 2014 (Co - Recipient)